Russell-Waterhouse/blog/content/post/when-is-done-done.md

 your place for dinner.
 If it goes well, you're going to get a position as one of his aides.
 It's a good position that pays millions of dollars a year (remember, I said imagine).
-You've known that this dinner is happening for 3 months, and you've had all of that time to prepare.
+You've known that this dinner is happening for 3 months, and you've had all that time to prepare.
 What do you serve the King of England?

 - A) That freezer pizza you keep for just such an emergency?